 Using Data Analytics in Banking: Your 5-Step Guide

 Big data in banking has only gotten bigger.
 Through digital channels, third-party applications and enhancements to core systems, institutions have access to more banking data than ever before.
 And bankers understand the value of this data availability.
-According to CSI’s 2021 Banking Priorities Survey, 17% of bankers said efficient usage of customer data was their top strategy to increase market share in 2021.
-However, most bankers rated themselves mediocre or poor (2.8 out of 5) at utilizing big data in banking today.
-So, how can bankers maximize the utility of their data?
+According to CSI’s 2024 Banking Priorities Survey, 34% of bankers reported investing in data analytics as a top technology.

 Step 1: Find Your Bank’s Data Analytics Expert